 For years, Botox has been used as a simple, non-surgical cosmetic treatment to help temporarily improve the look of wrinkles and frown lines.
 Many of these wrinkles or frown lines are acquired with age, but many are made by expression as well.
 This natural, purified protein is administered through injection, providing dramatic results with very little side effects.
 Now, why would a dentist be administering Botox?

-Your dentist is constantly aware of the nerves and muscles in your face.
+Your dentist is aware of the nerves and muscles in your face.
 In dental school, they are taught head and neck anatomy and are taught how to administer anesthesia.
 Dentists can attend courses and become certified for Juvederm (dermal fillers) and Botox in dentistry.

 Why Choose Your Dentist for Botox?